johnny-quesada-developer/react-global-state-hooks/README.md

 );
 ```

-If you want to perform a shallow comparison between the previous and new values, you can use the **shallowCompare** function from the library.
+Btw, If you want to perform a shallow comparison between the previous and new values, you can use the **shallowCompare** function from the library.

 ```TSX
 ({